How Mads Created Cyber Security Awareness For DTU Biosustain

 It’s a big challenge to be a university

-Another challenge for Mads is that they are a university.
+A challenge for Mads as head of IT is that DTU is a university.
 This means a lot of people are walking in and out of the buildings every single day.

-“E.g., Novo Nordisk can be completely closed where employees don’t have access to anything they don’t need, they only see what they must.
+“E.g., Novo Nordisk has an incredibly high security standard where employees only have accsess to what they need.
 Here, we are a university with free access to the buildings from the street.
 You don’t even need a keycard in the daytime.
 And it’s the same thing with a big part of our IT infrastructure.”

-The university has a lot of users who need access to a lot of things.
-This makes it difficult to protect, and even more important that the users and employees are aware.
+DTU Biosustain has a lot of users who need access to a lot of things.
+This makes it difficult to protect the centre's systems and makes it even more important that users and employees are aware.

 Technical solutions and awareness training go hand in hand